-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

+Washington, D.C.
 20549

-FORM 10-Q $\boxtimes$ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF TO OF 1934 HE SECURITIES EXCHANGE ACT For the quarterly period ended September 30, 2022 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF TO OF 1934 $$ HE SECURITIES EXCHANGE ACT For the transition period from to Commission file number 001-38596 REPLIMUNE GROUP, INC. (Exact name of registrant as specified in its charter) Delaware (Exact name of registrant as specified in its charter) 82-2082553 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 500 Unicorn Park Woburn MA 01801 (Address of principal executive offices) (Zip Code) (781) 222-9600 (Registrant's telephone number, including area code) Secu rities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share REPL The Nasdaq Stock Market LLC (Nasdaq Global Select Market) Indic ired to file such reports), and (2) has been subject to such filing requirements for the sate by check mark whether the registrant has submitted electronically every Interaction shorter period that the registrant was required to submit such files). f Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for ate by check mark whether the registrant is a large accelerated filer, an accelerated elerated filer," "smaller reporting company," and "emerging growth company" in R emerging growth company.
-See the definitions of "large accelerated filer," Large accelerated filer □ Non-accelerated filer ⊠ Accelerated filer □ Smaller reporting company ⊠ Emerging growth company ⊠ emerging growth company, indicate by check mark if the registrant has elected no ixchange Act. ⊠ t to use the extended transition period for complying with any r new or revised financial accounting standards provided pursuant to Section 13(a) o Indio No tate by check mark whether the registrant is a shell company (as defined in Rule 12 $\boxtimes$ 2b-2 of the Exchange Act).
-Yes $\ \square$ The number of shares of the registrant's Common Stock, par value \$0.001 per share, ou tstanding as of October 31, 2022 was 49,739,407.
+washington, D.C.
+2034.
+FORM 10-Q \boxtimes QUARTERLY REPORT PURSUANT TO SEC OF 1934 CTION 13 OR 15(d) OF THE SE CURITIES EXCHANGE ACT Fo r the quarterly period ended Dece mber 31, 2023 OR TRANSITION REPORT PURSUANT TO SEC OF 1934 CTION 13 OR 15(d) OF THE SE CURITIES EXCHANGE ACT For the transition period from to Commission file number 001- 38596 REPLIMUNE GROUP Exact name of registrant as specified • Delaware (State or other jurisdiction of 82-2082553 incorporation or organization) (I.R.S.
+Employer Identification No.) 500 Unicorn Park Drive • Suite 303 (Re Woburn MA 01801 (Address of principal executive (Zip Code) (781) 222-9600 egistrant's telephone number, includ Secu ities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share REPL The Nasdaq Stock Market LLC (Nasdaq Global Select Market) prece ection 13 or 15 (d) of the Securities Exchange Act of 1934 during the ports), and (2) has been subject to such filing requirements for the S-T (ate by check mark whether the registrant has submitt §232.405 of this chapter) during the preceding 12 mc No No No ata File required to be submitted pursuant to Rule 405 of Regulation the registrant was required to submit such files). grow non-accelerated filer, smaller reporting company, or an emerging eporting company," and "emerging growth company" in Rule 12b-2 Large accelerated filer \square Accelerated filer □ Non-accelerated filer ⊠ Smaller reporting company ⊠ Emerging growth company ⊠ emerging growth company, indicate by check mark in the distribution of the distributio the extended transition period for complying with any new or t. \boxtimes Indica No ate by check mark whether the registrant is a shell co ompany (as defined in Rule 12b-2 of the Exchange Act).
+Yes

+The number of shares of the registrant's Common Stock, par value \$0.001 per share, outstanding as of February 5, 2024 was 61,387,786.